auricfinance/auric-finance/README.md

 Both the price checkpointing method and rebase are triggered with every token ERC20 action with AUSCM, but only if the action is performed by an externally owned account.
-The monetary policy ensures that price checkpoint is recorded at most once every hour, and rebase occurs once every 24 hours at most.
+The monetary policy ensures that price checkpoint is recorded at most once every hour, and rebase occurs once every 12 hours (at most, the token does not rebase if it is not needed).
 Given these triggers, a rebaser cannot be an externally owned account.
 It if ever becomes an externally owned account, the transfers of the token will start failing.